Ongoing research

 Retinitis pigmentosa (RP) is the most common inherited retinal disease characterized by progressive degeneration of photoreceptors leading to night vision loss, restricted visual field until eventual blindness.
 The prevalence of RP is around 1 in 4000 and there are over 1.5 million RP patients worldwide.
 Mutations in the pre-mRNA processing factor (PRPF) genes encoding the core spliceosome components account for 15-20% of autosomal dominant RP cases.
 Using reprogramming approaches and CRISPR/Cas9 technologies our group has generated patient specific iPSC lines from patients with PRPF31 and PRPF8 mutations.
 Our work has shown severe RPE defects resulting from PRPF31 mutations, including global spliceosome dysregulation, disrupted apical-basal polarity, reduced trans-epithelial resistance, compromised phagocytic capacity, decreased cilia length and incidence.
 Disrupted cilia morphology also occurred in patient-derived photoreceptors, associated with progressive degeneration and cellular stress (Buskin et al. Nat Commun.
 2018 Oct 12;9(1):4234).

-In collaboration with Prof. Robin Ali and his team, we are assessing the potential of gene therapy to restore the molecular and cellular dysfunction observed in RPRPF31 retinal cells.
-Funded by the MRC and in collaboration with research groups led by Prof. Colin Johnson (University of Leeds), Prof. Robin Ali (King’s College, London) Dr. Sina Mozaffari-Jovin (Max Planck Institute, Gottingen) and Dr Sushma Nagaraja-Grellscheid (University of Bergen), we are investigating the impact of PRPF8 mutations on RPE cells and whether these could be restored by a combination of gene therapy and small molecule based therapies.
+Funded by the MRC and in collaboration with research groups led by Prof. Colin Johnson (University of Leeds), Prof. Robin Ali (King’s College, London) Dr. Sina Mozaffari-Jovin (Max Planck Institute, Gottingen) and Dr Sushma Nagaraja-Grellscheid (University of Bergen), we also investigated the impact of PRPF8 mutations on retinal cells.
+Similarly, PRPF8 mutations cause retinal degeneration through spliceosome dysfunction; patient-derived RPE and retinal organoids exhibited splicing defects, photoreceptor loss, polarity disruption, ciliary abnormalities, cryptic splice site activation, and proteome changes linked to degeneration pathways, underscoring shared mechanisms across PRPF mutations (Atkinson et al. Nat Commun.
+2024; 15:3138).

 The potential to investigate pathological changes in the human eye